jdjones91/Sales_Predictions/README.md

-# Project from my first 2 blocks at Coding Dojo.
-Each file builds upon the last, starting with data cleaning, and both eploratory and explanatory visualizations about the data set
-## Starting at 5, I will begin processing the data for, and building a machine learning model to predict product sales
+# Sales Predictions: My first Data Science Project at Coding Dojo
+###Files 1-4 are examples of data cleaning and visualization.
+Files 5 and 6 are axamples of pre-processing data and building 2 Machine Learning Models to predict sales
+### Author: James Jones
+# Business Problem:
+Can we predict product sales for a Grocery Store Chain, based off metrics like 'Item Visibility', 'MRP', 'Item Weight', etc.